Last Updated on November 12, 2023

 We offer loans to people who typically have a very hard time getting an asset-based loan, including foreign nationals and new investors.
 Foreign nationals have major barriers with having sufficient documentation to qualify for financing, while new investors may immediately not qualify because most lenders require successful track records of investments.

-We also provide diverse kinds of loans like distressed property loans, residential rehabilitation, fix and flip loans, and commercial bridge loans.
+We also provide diverse kinds of loans like distressed property loans, residential rehabilitation, fix and flip funding, and commercial bridge loans.
 In terms of asset-based lending, the loans help small and mid sized businesses expand, and real estate investors gain profit.

 We also have brokers who can help a real estate investor find the best possible hard money loan and lender for their situation and real estate investment goals.